adamblumoff/debate-bench/dashboard/README.md

 - Extend `/api/manifest` to return multiple keys and add a run selector in the UI.

 ## Optional live pricing
-- `PRICING_GATE_TOKEN` gates the live OpenRouter call.
-The client must send header `x-pricing-token: <PRICING_GATE_TOKEN>`; otherwise `/api/pricing` always returns the bundled snapshot.
-- Set `OPENROUTER_API_KEY` only when you intend to allow live pricing.
-- If unset or a gate token is missing/invalid, the dashboard falls back to the built-in snapshot in `src/lib/pricing.ts`.
+- Set `OPENROUTER_API_KEY` to enable live pricing; if unset, the dashboard falls back to the built-in snapshot in `src/lib/pricing.ts`.

 ## Deploy
 - Set the same env vars on Vercel (or your host).
 Ensure the deploy role can sign `GetObject` on the configured key.